PaulRoze/mezeze/README.md

 ### Update Check

 The script checks for updates from the remote repository.
-If a newer version is available, it will prompt the user to update.
-If the user agrees, the script will pull the latest changes and re-run itself.
+If a newer version is available, the script will pull the latest changes and re-run itself.

 ### User Creation